 Typical problems are:

-Plantar-fasciitis – inflamed fascia/ligament connecting your heel to your toes.
+Plantar-fasciitis – See fuller answer on this one on other post.
+Inflamed fascia/ligament connecting your heel to your toes.
 This typically becomes inflamed on the inside border at the base of your heel giving initially sharp pain especially after rest periods, normally easing with a little activity and typically increases to a deep aching/burning pain with increased activity.
 The condition is classically triggered by tight calves and too much exuberance during walking/running with insufficient fitness or warm up.
 It is a typical holiday condition – girls jumping into flip flops from high heeled office shoes and then doing much more walking than normal giving an unwelcome persistent pain than for them bizarrely resolves when they put their high heeled shoes back on but returns when they use their flip flops.
 Treatment is stretching, deep tissue massage, orthotics, careful choice of footwear and minimising barefoot activity for as long as required until the pain gradually subsides.

 Inflamed fat pad – fat pad syndrome is akin to deeply bruising your heel after jumping and landing hard on your heel.
 Often it is impossible to weight bear on you heel at all.
 Treatment is rest, taping and sometimes orthotics to support the fat pad and reduce the stress on it.
 This condition typically self resolves with proper rest but the above treatments make it resolve more quickly.

-Also try NSAIDS (non steroidal anti-inflammatiories) and use well cushioned running shoes for normal activity.
+Also try NSAIDS (non steroidal anti-inflammatiories), or Ice and heat, also make sure you warm up carefully before activity and use well cushioned running shoes for normal activity.
 Avoid very low heeled shoes or barefoot walking. “